KeyCore/key-tube/README.md

 # Key Tube
-Key Tube is a learning case attempt at implementing a YouTube-like using AWS technology
+Key Tube is a learning case attempt at implementing a YouTube-like system using AWS technology

 This is not a customer case.
 It is a learning case.
 Thus, this system is not complete, and probably never will be.
 The purpose is to learn how to use various AWS technologies